AnnaKwasnikHawaii/Test-Scenarios/README.md

 # Test-Scenario

-The goal is to learn to write Test Scenario and Test Cases.
+The goal is to learn how to write test scenarios and test cases very well.

 TC_Forgot_Your_Password